-6.12 Serial Peripheral Interface (SPI)
+6.13 Serial Peripheral Interface (SPI)

 The Serial Peripheral Interface (SPI) applies to synchronous serial data communication and allows full-duplex transfer.
 Devices communicate in Master/Slave mode with 4-wire bi-direction interface.
-The NuMicro M058S contains one set of SPI controllers performing a serial-to-parallel conversion on data received from a peripheral device, and a parallel-to-serial conversion on data transmitted to a peripheral device.
-SPI controller can be configured as a master or a slave device.
+The NuMicro® M051 series contains up to two sets of SPI controllers performing a serial-to-parallel conversion on data received from a peripheral device, and a parallel-to-serial conversion on data transmitted to a peripheral device.
+Each SPI controller can be configured as a master or a slave device.

-- One set of SPI controllers
+- Up to two sets of SPI controllers

 - Supports Master or Slave mode operation

 - Configurable transfer bit length

-- Provides transmit/receive can be transferred up to two times word transaction in one transfer
+- Provides burst mode operation, transmit/receive can be transferred up to two times word transaction in one transfer

 - Provides FIFO buffers

 - Supports MSB or LSB first transfer

 - Supports byte reorder function

 - Supports byte or word suspend mode

+- Supports two programmable bus clock frequencies in Master mode

 - Supports Slave 3-wire mode

 - SPI bus clock rate can be configured to equal the system clock rate